Philo Review 2023: Live and On-Demand Streaming

 Alone, Philo is a great value—but, as a supplemental service, it really shines.
 In several of our live TV streaming reviews, you’ll notice Philo referenced as a low-priced service to combine with others for a fuller array of channels.

 Have we mentioned Philo’s lack of sports channels?
-We just want you to know what you’re getting into—though you can find pro wrestling on AXS TV, as well as the most gripping competition in all of television, RuPaul’s Drag Race on VH1.
+We just want you to know what you’re getting into—though you can find pro wrestling on AXS TV, as well as one of the most gripping competitions in all of television, Guy’s Grocery Games on Food Network.

 Philo’s channels are squarely focused on entertainment, with a couple of news options like veteran BBC World News and upstart Cheddar News to keep you up on the headlines.